-Because it has become so easy to do, teaching online is a common way more and more people are making money online.
+Because it has become so easy to do, teaching online is a common way more and more people are looking to monetize their expertise.
 Whether you’re looking for a side gig to bring in some extra cash, or you want to completely change careers, to teach online can be a great solution.

 At the same time, many people – perhaps you – are justifiably hesitant about teaching online.
 It may seem too good to be true.
 Can you really make money teaching online?